Wake-up-Freeman/OLD-ODISEO/README.md

 1. Abstract (no header)

-   Maximum 2 paragraphs to explain, in broad terms, the general purpose of the module, to provide a "big-picture" perspective of how the module provides functionality and organization to the Daodiseo protocol, and how it interacts with other modules.
+   Maximum 2 paragraphs to explain, in broad terms, the general purpose of the module, to provide a "big-picture" perspective of how the module provides functionality and organization to the ODISEO protocol, and how it interacts with other modules.

 2. Concepts